heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-27-get-started-with-wix-toolset.md

 {% include figure.html src="https://i.imgur.com/FPHfm08.png" caption="With Create Desktop shortcut option" %}

-There are some **extra features other the defaults** that have been implemented into the script which are to:
+These are some **extra features other than the defaults** that have been implemented into the script:

 - Detect for minimum .NET Framework and OS version.
 - Detect if newer version is installed, and abort the installation.